-П For the purposes of qualification for the ABSTUDY Pensioner Education Supplement on the basis of receipt of specified payments under the Veterans Entitlements Act 1986, where the student is required to have a dependent child, a dependent child is: • wholly or substantially in the care of the student; and • in full-time education; and not in receipt of an income support payment (see definition of income support); and either: under 16 years of age and does not have personal income that exceeds the amount as printed from time to time in the Guide to Social Security Law at 4.10.1.50; OR 16 - 21 years of age and will not have personal income that exceeds the amount as printed from time to time in the Guide to Social Security Law at 4.10.1.40 Designated Sites The four Cape York communities designated as Cape York Welfare Reform sites are: Aurukun, Coen, Hope Vale and Mossman Gorge.
-DSS Australian Government Department of Social Services DEST Former Australian Government Department of Education Science and Training DEWR Former Australian Government Department of Employment and Workplace Relations DEEWR Former Australian Government Department of Education, Employment and Workplace Relations DHS Australian Government Department of Human Services DFISA Defence Force Income Support Allowance Domestic and/or family violence Family Law Reform Act 1995, Section 60D (1) This definition applies to Crisis payment.
+For the purposes of qualification for the ABSTUDY Pensioner Education Supplement on the basis of receipt of specified payments under the Veterans Entitlements Act 1986, where the student is required to have a dependent child, a dependent child is:

+- wholly or substantially in the care of the student; and - in full-time education; and - not in receipt of an income support payment (see definition of income support); and - · either: - under 16 years of age and does not have personal income that exceeds the amount as printed from time to time in the Guide to Social Security Law at 4.10.1.50; OR - 16 21 years of age and will not have personal income that exceeds the amount as printed from time to time in the Guide to Social Security Law at 4.10.1.40 n Domestic and/or family violence Family Law Reform Act 1995, Section 60D (1) This definition applies to Crisis payment.
 Domestic and family violence occurs when someone tries to control their partner or other family members in ways that intimidate or oppress them.
-Controlling behaviours can include threats, humiliation ('putdowns'), emotional abuse, physical assault, sexual abuse, financial exploitation and social isolations, such as not allowing contact with family or friends; AND/OR family violence means conduct, whether actual or threatened, by a person towards, or towards the property of, a member of the person's family that causes that or any other member of the person's family to fear for, or to be apprehensive about, his or her personal wellbeing or safety.
-DVA Australian Government Department of Veteran Affairs

-Eligible medical ABSTUDY is payable for up to six weeks where the student or treatment Australian Apprentice is overseas for the purposes of receiving eligible medical treatment, if under the Medical Treatment Social Security Act Overseas Program administered under the National Health Act 1991, section 1218D 1953, financial assistance is payable in respect of the person's absence from Australia.
-Employment income The term employment income nil rate period is used to describe a nil rate period period where a person is considered to be in receipt of a social security pension or benefit under the Social Security Act 1991if this pension or benefit is not payable due to the persons income from employment.
+Controlling behaviours can include threats, humiliation ('put-downs'), emotional abuse, physical assault, sexual abuse, financial exploitation and social isolations, such as not allowing contact with family or friends; AND/OR family violence means conduct, whether actual or threatened, by a person towards, or towards the property of, a member of the person's family that causes that or any other member of the person's family to fear for, or to be apprehensive about, his or her personal wellbeing or safety.
+Eligible medical treatment Social Security Act 1991, section 1218D ABSTUDY is payable for up to six weeks where the student or Australian Apprentice is overseas for the purposes of receiving eligible medical treatment, if under the Medical Treatment Overseas Program administered under the National Health Act 1953 , financial assistance is payable in respect of the person's absence from Australia.
+Employment income nil rate period The term employment income nil rate period is used to describe a period where a person is considered to be in receipt of a social security pension or benefit under the Social Security Act 1991 if this pension or benefit is not payable due to the persons income from employment.
 Qualification for an employment income nil rate period is determined by the Social Security Act 1991 and only applies in respect of pensions or benefits made under this Act.
-Employment Employment Services Assessments (ESAts) recommend the most Services Assessment appropriate employment service assistance based on an (ESAt) assessment of the job seeker's Barriers to finding and maintaining employment (this may relate to the impact of a person's disability, injury, illness, or other disadvantage), and Work capacity (in hour bandwidths).
-Assessors use available information about the job seeker, including current and past medical/disability status, and prior participation and employment history to assess work capacity and barriers.
-Assessors can also liaise with treating doctors and other relevant health professionals as required.
-ESAts may also be used by Centrelink to inform decisions regarding income support payments and to determine the level of participation required for activity tested job seekers in accordance with the Social Security Act 1991.
-All ESAts are conducted by qualified health and allied health professionals, such as a Psychologists and Registered Nurses employed by a single Government Provider under the Department of Human Services portfolio All Assessors must be eligible for membership of their professional Board or Association and meet all requirements to practice in the State or Territory in which they work.
-For further information please refer to the Department of Human Services website at www.humanservices.gov.au.
 Enabling courses A course of instruction that enables a person to undertake a course leading to a higher education award.
-Enabling courses do not include a course leading to a higher education award or any course that the Minister determines is not an enabling course under the Higher Education Support Act (HESA) Schedule 1.A
+Enabling courses do not include a course leading to a higher education award or any course that the Minister determines is not an enabling course under the Higher Education Support Act 2003 Schedule 1.A Equity Based Scholarship A merit or equity-based scholarship is a scholarship that is awarded to a student to: • recognise the student's achievement in studying or in undertaking research at an educational institution, or enable the student to study or undertake research at an educational institution.
+A scholarship granted to a student for either of these purposes is treated as exempt income from 1 April 2010 for the ABSTUDY personal income test to the extent that the payment does not exceed the person's threshold of in a calendar year.
+The threshold is published in A guide to Australian Government payments .
+The value of this threshold is indexed each year.